torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 longer exists on any Hyper-V host.
 When the customer VM is resumed, a new Hyper-V VM with identical configuration is created, likely on a different Hyper-V host.
-That new Hyper-V VM becomes the resumed customer VM, and the steps the Linux kernel takes to resume from the hibernation image must work in that new VM.
+That new Hyper-V VM becomes the resumed customer VM, and the steps the GNU/Linux kernel takes to resume from the hibernation image must work in that new VM.

 While the disks and their contents are preserved from the original VM,